Cheese-oOo/muos-modplayer/README.md

 # ModPlayer by Cheese 🎵

-Welcome to ModPlayer, your retro-style music player for classic tracker formats.
-It supports a wide range of files like `.mod`, `.xm`, `.s3m`, `.it`, and more, offering a simple, focused way to experience and organize your music.
+ModPlayer is your gateway to experiencing classic tracker music formats on retro handheld devices.
+Supporting a variety of file types, including `.mod`, `.xm`, `.s3m`, `.it`, and more, it offers portability and simplicity for tracker music enthusiasts.

 ---

 ## 🛠️ Installation Instructions

-Aimed at MUOS
-- Make ModPlayer Dir in Apllications folder
+### For MuOS
+1. Create a ModPlayer directory in the **Applications** folder.
-- Copy all files
+2. Copy all files from this repository into the new directory.
-- Go to Apps in MuOS
-- Profit

-  Anything other systems
+3. Open the **Apps** section in MuOS and locate ModPlayer.
+4. Add your `.mod` files to the `content` folder.
+5. You're ready to play your music!

+### For Other Systems
-1. Install [LÖVE 2D](https://love2d.org/), the lightweight game framework used for ModPlayer.
+1. Install [LÖVE 2D](https://love2d.org/), the lightweight game framework powering ModPlayer.
-2. Place ModPlayer in your preferred directory.
+2. Place the ModPlayer files in your chosen directory.
-3. Launch the program with `love .` in the ModPlayer folder to start enjoying your music collection.
+3. Run the application using `love .` within the ModPlayer folder.

 ---

+## 📝 Still To Do
+- Test compatibility for all supported mod formats.
+- Improve on-screen shortcut labels (current button functionality works but can be more intuitive in the next update).
+- Enhance header extraction across all formats (currently complete for `.mod`) to display instruments in the interface.

+---

 ## 🚀 Features

-- **Format Compatibility**: Supports popular tracker formats, including `.mod`, `.xm`, `.s3m`, `.it`, `.mtm`, `.amf`, `.dbm`, `.dsm`, `.okt`, `.psm`, and `.ult`.
+- **Wide Format Support**: Play popular tracker formats including `.mod`, `.xm`, `.s3m`, `.it`, `.mtm`, `.amf`, `.dbm`, `.dsm`, `.okt`, `.psm`, and `.ult`.
-- **Detailed Metadata**: Displays song details, patterns, and instruments or samples.
+- **Metadata Display**: View song details such as instruments, samples, patterns, and tracker information.
-- **Dynamic Themes**: Choose from multiple themes like Light, Dark, Red, Blue, and Green to match your visual preference.
+- **Dynamic Themes**: Customize the interface with themes like Light, Dark, Red, Blue, and Green.
 - **Keyboard Shortcuts**:
   - `A` - Play
   - `B` - Pause
-  - `R` - Randomize
+  - `R` - Randomize tracks
-  - `T` - Change theme
+  - `T` - Change themes
-  - `Backspace` - Navigate back
+  - `Backspace` - Navigate to the previous directory
   - `Select` - Quit the application

 ---

-## 🔧 Customization and Interface
+## 🔧 Interface Highlights

-ModPlayer offers straightforward controls, progress bars for track timing, and a file browser for smooth navigation through directories.
-It aims to provide both functionality and simplicity in a retro-style interface.
+ModPlayer features a simple interface with organized file browsing, real-time progress bars for playback, and detailed metadata.
+It’s designed to make exploring and playing tracker music straightforward and enjoyable.

 ---

-## ⚡ Notes and Tips
+## ⚡ Troubleshooting Tips

 1. **Screen Goes Black?**
-   Double-check that themes are correctly loaded and the files exist in the expected directory.
+   Verify that themes are properly initialized and that files exist in the correct directory.

-2. **UTF-8 Errors?**
+2. **UTF-8 Decoding Errors?**
-   Invalid characters are sanitized during processing, but you might need to check your file names or metadata for unsupported symbols.
+   Ensure filenames and metadata are UTF-8 compatible.
+Invalid characters are sanitized during processing.

 3. **Missing Features?**
-   Feel free to explore the code or suggest improvements—you can always tweak and build on top of ModPlayer.
+   Feel free to submit feedback or suggestions for features you’d like to see in future versions.
+ModPlayer is open to improvement!

 ---

-## 📖 About the Project
+## 🎵 About ModPlayer

-ModPlayer is inspired by the tracker music scene, combining simplicity and versatility to bring classic formats into the modern day.
-Whether you're revisiting old modules or exploring the world of chiptune and retro music, ModPlayer is here to help.
+Inspired by the legacy of tracker music, ModPlayer combines portability and simplicity to bring classic formats into modern devices.
+Whether revisiting old modules or discovering retro chiptune music, ModPlayer is designed for you.

 ---

-Enjoy your music!
-Let me know if you have feedback or ideas for new features.
+Enjoy exploring tracker music with ModPlayer!
+Feedback and ideas are always welcome.